callihann/fabric-client-template/README.md

 ## What to do
 - Clone this repository locally to your machine
+  - Use the command `git clone --branch master https://github.com/callihann/fabric-client-template/`
+  - I messed up the branch so it is on the master branch instead of the main branch.
+If someone has any tips on how to fix this, it would be greatly appreciated.
 - Open the project in intellij
 - Once this project is open, open the gradle tab on the top right of your screen.
 Once that is open you should see a wrench icon.
 Click this and press gradle settings.
 From there change the JVM version from whatever you have it as to a version of JDK 16.
   - JDK 16 can be downloaded from here: https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.